-- Fabrication: Submitting material for lab assignments, class projects, or other assignments which is wholly or partially falsified, invented, or otherwise does not represent work accomplished or undertaken by the student. - Distribution or use of notes, recordings, exams, or other intellectual property, based on university classes or lectures without the express permission of the instructor for purposes other than individual or group study.
+- Fabrication: Submitting material for lab assignments, class projects, or other assignments which is wholly or partially falsified, invented, or otherwise does not represent work accomplished or undertaken by the student. - Distribution or use of notes, recordings, exams, or other intellectual property, based on university classes or lectures without the express permission of the instructor for purposes other than individual or group study is prohibited.
 This includes but is not limited to providing materials for distribution by services publishing course materials.
-This restriction on unauthorized use also applies to all information, which had been distributed to students or in any way had been displayed for use in relationship to the class, whether obtained in class, via email, on the internet, or via any other media.
-(Also see Class Notes on page 57.) - Recording a university class without the express permission of the instructor and announcement to the class, or unless conducted pursuant to an Office of Student Accessibility Services (OSAS) accommodation.
-Recording can inhibit free discussion in the future, and thus infringe on the academic freedom of other students as well as the instructor. - Failure to comply with testing protocols, policies, procedures, or instructions. - Falsification, alteration, or misrepresentation of official or unofficial records or documents including but not limited to academic transcripts, résumés, academic documentation, letters of recommendation, admissions applications, or related documents.
+This restriction on unauthorized use also applies to any information, created by another, distributed to students, or in any way had been displayed for use in relationship to the class, whether obtained in class, via email, on the internet, or via any other method.
+Distributing course material without the instructor's permission will be presumed to be an intentional act to facilitate or enable academic dishonestly and is strictly prohibited (Also see Class Notes on page 53.) - Recording a university class without the express permission of the instructor and announcement to the class, or unless conducted pursuant to an Office of Student Accessibility Services (OSAS) accommodation.
+Recording can inhibit free discussion in the future, thus, infringe on the academic freedom of other students as well as the instructor.

-- Any act that gains or is intended to gain an unfair academic advantage may be considered a violation of academic integrity. - Furnishing false information to any university official, faculty member, or office.
+- Failure to comply with testing protocols, policies, procedures, or instructions as it applies to exams or other academic work. - records or documents including but not limited to academic transcripts, résumés, academic documentation, letters of - Any act that gains or is intended to gain an unfair academic advantage may be considered a violation of academic integrity. - Furnishing false information to any university official, faculty member, or office.
 This includes but is not limited to furnishing false information in academic petitions or requests, financial aid documents, student employment documents, applications, university officials and/or obligations to the university.
 Students are responsible for verifying the accuracy of any information submitted to the university by any third party on their behalf. - Any attempt to hinder the academic work of another student or any act which may jeopardize another student's academic standing, including but not limited to tearing pages out of a library book, tampering with or removing another student's academic work (either physically or electronically), or manipulating electronic systems to gain an advantage in class registration or other academic status.